jericson/jericson.github.io/_posts/2020-02-04-misunderstanding_meta.md

 employees in appreciation of a job well done.
 So option #2 seems more likely.

-What _is_ the company's definition of community therefor?
-Clues exist other in answers:
+What _is_ the company's definition of community?
+Clues exist other in
+answers:

 > We wouldn't exist without the community.